-Remember the psychological study conducted in a men’s room?
-Think it was silly?
+Remember the psychological study conducted in a men’s toilet?
+In the 1970s men were videotaped as they urinated – without their knowing it.
+Think this sounds weird?
 Unethical?
-Let’s revisit this study and take a close look at what the critics say and what the authors themselves have to say in response.
-A fascinating look at the ethics and history of research in psychology.
+What exactly were they looking to find out?
+We revisit this study and take a close look at what the critics say and what the authors themselves have to say in response.
+A fascinating look at the ethics, informed consent and research in psychology.

 Resources for this Episode